-Stolen MFM-owned vehicles must be reported to MFM immediately.
+Stolen MFM-owned vehicles must be reported to MFM and Law Enforcement immediately.

-If a vehicle is stolen or missing, the agency who owns or is assigned the vehicle is responsible for following the reporting process per the 102.17 - Statewide Accounting Policy - Missing/Stolen Assets | NC OSC.
+If a vehicle is stolen or missing, the agency who owns or is assigned the vehicle is responsible for following the reporting process per the 102.17-Statewide Accounting Policy - Missing/Stolen Assets | NC OSC.

-As required by NCGS § 143B-920, the head of a state agency, department or institution must report in writing any information regarding damage, theft, or misuse of state-owned property to the director of the North Carolina State Bureau of Investigation within 10 days of being notified of the theft.
+North Carolina General Statute §143B-1208.6 requires the head of a state agency, department or institution to report in writing any information regarding damage, theft, or misuse of state-owned property to the director of the State Bureau of Investigations within 10 days.